whiteclover/natume/README.rst

 it will assert response charset.

 ..
-Note:: When uses ":" to test response info, if the assert key not (content, json, code, content_type, )
+Note:: When uses ":" to test response info, if the assert key not in (content, json, code, content_type, charset)， it will test the response head info.